Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Convergence Analysis of Quadratic Gating MoE

+Since the input space $\mathcal{X}$ is bounded, the rates for estimating linear experts $({\bm \beta}^*_{1j})^{\top}\xbm+\beta^*_{0j}$ could also be of order $\mathcal{O}_{P}(1/\log^{\tau}(n))$.
+Hence, combining with the results in Theorem~\ref{theorem:poly_strongly_identifiable}, we deduce that the performance of a mixture of linear experts cannot compare to that of a mixture of non-linear experts in terms of the expert estimation problem.
+This observation is totally in line with the findings in \cite{chen2022theory}.

-\section{Quadratic Monomial Gate}
+\subsection{Quadratic Monomial Gate}

-In this section, we proceed to streamline the analysis of the quadratic monomial gating based on the regression framework in equation~\eqref{eq:regression_framework}.
-Due to the change of the gating function, the corresponding regression function is reformulated as follows:
+In this section, we proceed to streamline the analysis of the quadratic monomial gate based on the regression framework in equation~\eqref{eq:regression_framework}.
+Due to the change in the gating function, the corresponding regression function is reformulated as follows:

-In comparison with the quadratic polynomial gating, the first-degree monomial term $b^{\top}x$ has been removed from the scoring function.
+In comparison with the quadratic polynomial gating, the first-degree monomial term $\bbm^{\top}\xbm$ has been removed from the affinity scores.
 As a consequence, the least squares estimator under this setting also changes accordingly to